How Sedation Dentistry Helps Anxious Patients Get the Treatment They Need

 - With sensitivity to dental procedures, such as children, or those suffering from sensitive teeth, or mouth, back, neck, or jaw problems.

-The type of sedation used will vary by dentist.
-But they all ensure comfort for extended periods of time by preventing fear and pain.
+The type of sedation used will vary by the dentist, but they all ensure comfort for extended periods of time by preventing fear and pain.

 Conscious IV Sedation